Nigeria fighting 'kills scores' in Baga

-The Boko Haram insurgency has left thousands of people dead since 2009.'Markets burnt'
+The Boko Haram insurgency has left thousands of people dead since 2009.

 Residents of Baga fled into the bush and only returned on Sunday afternoon to find much of the town destroyed and human and animal corpses strewn through the streets.

 One local journalist said this marked a significant escalation in the insurgency in the area, with the militants using heavier weapons than in previous attacks.

 BBC Nigeria correspondent Will Ross says this may prove to be the most deadly incident involving Boko Haram since a series of bombings in January last year in Kano left at least 160 people dead.